Written By Ron Parker

 Best Budget: Carbon Express Maxima Hunter Contour

 The first thing to note about the Maxima Hunter is that it has a weight of 390 grains.
-This is a good weight for most crossbows and most types of hunting.
+This is a good weight for most crossbow hunting.
 It's likely to have the penetrative power to hunt big game while also giving you good speed and range, even if you don't have the most powerful crossbow on the market.

 Additionally, we found that the dual spine on top of the carbon weave increases the strength of the bolt, making it ideal for hunting and target shooting.
 Not only does the Maxima Hunter get great spin that improves accuracy, but penetrates straighter meaning you have a better chance of a lethal shot.